Schedule this important presentation for your parish or group.

 Medical Care Decision Forms

-Kris Correira, DScPAS, MHP, PA-C, DFAAPA is a physician assistant with 27 years of clinical experience in emergency medicine and primary care, discussing end-of-life care with patients and their families.
+Kris Correira, DScPAS, PA-C, DFAAPA has been a physician assistant since 1993 with clinical experience in emergency medicine and primary care, discussing end-of-life care with patients and their families.
 She is a member of the Catholic Medical Association and is certified in Healthcare Ethics through the National Catholic Bioethics Center.
-She holds a Doctor of Science in Physician Assistant Studies and a Master of Health Professions.
+She holds a Doctor of Science in Physician Assistant Studies.
 She is a Distinguished Fellow of the American Academy of Physician Assistants.